kbialek/deye-inverter-mqtt/README.md

 ## Installation
 The communication with the logger can be performed using either Modbus/TCP or Modbus/AT protocol.
 This project has been started with Modbus/TCP protocol support and it's still the default one.
 However, logger firmware versions 2.x does not seem to expose Modbus/TCP interface anymore, hence Modbus/AT protocol support has been implemented.
+Use `DEYE_LOGGER_PROTOCOL` environment variable to select the communication protocol.
 Please note, that Modbus/TCP uses tcp/ip, while Modbus/AT uses udp/ip communication.

 1. Copy `config.env.example` as `config.env`
 2. Fill in values in `config.env`, see [Configuration](#configuration) for more details